Myophosphorylase

 Myophosphorylase or glycogen phosphorylase, muscle associated (PYGM) is the muscle isoform of the enzyme glycogen phosphorylase and is encoded by the PYGM gene.
 This enzyme helps break down glycogen (a form of stored carbohydrate) into glucose-1-phosphate (not glucose), so it can be used within the muscle cell.
-Mutations in this gene are associated with McArdle disease (myophosphorylase deficiency), a glycogen storage disease of muscle.
+Mutations in this gene are associated with McArdle disease (GSD-V, myophosphorylase deficiency), a glycogen storage disease of muscle.

+Myophosphorylase comes in two forms: form 'a' is phosphorylated by phosphorylase kinase, form 'b' is not phosphorylated.
+Form 'a' is de-phosphorylated into form 'b' by the enzyme phosphoprotein phosphatase, which is activated by elevated insulin.

+Both forms 'a' and 'b' of myophosphorylase have two conformational states: active (R or relaxed) and inactive (T or tense).
+When either form 'a' or 'b' are in the active state, then the enzyme converts glycogen into glucose-1-phosphate.

+Myophosphorylase-b is allosterically activated by elevated AMP within the cell, and allosterically inactivated by elevated ATP and/or glucose-6-phosphate.
+Myophosphorylase-a is active, unless allosterically inactivated by elevated glucose within the cell.
+In this way, myophosphorylase-a is the more active of the two forms as it will continue to convert glycogen into glucose-1-phosphate even with high levels of glycogen-6-phosphate and ATP.
+(See Glycogen phosphorylase§Regulation).

 Structure

 PYGM is located on the q arm of chromosome 11 in position 13.1 and has 20 exons.
 PYGM, the protein encoded by this gene, is a member of the glycogen phosphorylase family and is a homodimer that associates into a tetramer to form the enzymatically active phosphorylase A. It contains an AMP binding site at p.
 76, two sites involved in association of subunits at p.
 109 and p.
 143, and a site believed to be involved in allosteric control at p.
 156. Its structure consists of 24 beta strands, 43 alpha helixes, and 11 turns.
 PYGM also has the following modified residues: N-acetylserine at p.
 2, phosphoserine at p.
 15, 2014, 227, 430, 473, 514, 747, and 748, and N6-(pyridoxal phosphate)lysine at p.
 681. There is a post-translational modification in which phosphorylation of Ser-15 converts phosphorylase B (unphosphorylated) to phosphorylase A. Alternative splicing results in multiple transcript variants.